-In the table below the given maintenance intervals are average periods.
-Depending on the deployment site these intervals should be optimized.
-For instance required cleaning intervals strongly depend on climate zones (arctic, sub-tropic, etc.), the vicinity to polluted areas (cities, sand deserts, airports etc.) or the abundance of insects or other animals (e.g. spider webs).
+Optimal maintenance intervals should be optimized based on the conditions prevailing at the deployment site.
+For instance, required cleaning intervals strongly depend on climate zones (arctic, sub-tropic, etc.), the vicinity to polluted areas (cities, sand deserts, airports etc.) or the abundance of insects or other animals (e.g. spider webs).
+Our minimum requirements can be found in the document "Maintenance Plan for RPG Radiometers".